HaaLeo/vscode-stylint/README.md

 [![Donate](https://img.shields.io/badge/-Donate-blue.svg?logo=paypal&style=flat-square)](https://www.paypal.me/LeoHanisch)

 >**Note**: This extension is currently in _preview_ state.
 Therefore some features may do not work as expected yet.
+If you find any bug please [open an issue](https://github.com/HaaLeo/vscode-stylint/issues).

 ## Description